AvivHK/FinalProject/README.md

 # Final Project
-Python
-Neural-Network
+Python - Machine Learning - Neural Network

 An undergraduate project in computer science.
-The project is about calculating results (win or lose) NBA games by a learning machine based on past data.
+The project is about calculating results (win or lose) NBA games by a machine learning based on past data.